NelminDev/NDCore/README.md

+# I've changed my name, so has the name of the project.
+Check the new repo out here: [Rahmenwerk](https://github.com/mtctx/Rahmenwerk)

 # ⚙️ NDCore

 NDCore is a core dependency plugin developed by nelmin to enhance Minecraft plugin development.
 It provides essential